-More than half of U.S. physicians are experiencing burnout, according to Medscape’s 2017 physician bias and burnout report.
+Many physicians are burnt out.
+As a result, they’re changing careers — an astonishing 40% of them — according to a recent survey by CHG Healthcare.
 Why are so many doctors burned out?
 They’re spending too much time on bureaucratic tasks and long hours in the office.
+They want to reintroduce work/life balance to their lives.

 Setting work boundaries